 Investor purchasers must be able to freely grant unsecured tenancies at market rents without requiring any consents.
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.
 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 Please confirm the Lease plans are surveyor prepared.

-Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what was supposed to be a simple, no chain conveyancing.
-Newton Heath is where the house is located.
-Is there any advice you can give?
+Yesterday I discovered that there is a flying freehold issue on a house I have offered on last month in what should have been a quick, no chain conveyancing.
+Newton Heath is the location of the property.
+Can you shed any light on this issue?

-Flying freeholds in Newton Heath are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Newton Heath you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Newton Heath are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Newton Heath you must be sure that your lawyer goes through the deeds diligently.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Newton Heath may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.